RoyTheunissen/FMOD-Syntax/README.md

 AudioEvents.PlayerJump.Play(transform);
 ```

-This would require a little bit of code generation, and that's where `Audio-Syntax` comes in.
+This would require a little bit of code generation, and that's where `Audio Syntax` comes in.
 With a simple setup wizard and one line of code in your audio service for culling expired events you can start dispatching audio events with parameters in as little as one line of code.

 ![Example](Documentation~/Generated%20Code%20Files.png)